 Rehabilitating a horse can be one of the most rewarding experiences.

 The horses I have returned to wholeness have taught me valuable lessons that have benefited all my horses.
+I have rehabilitated several horses who came to me with 'undiagnosable' lamenesses.
+Most often they had combinations of mental, emotional, and physical issues that needed to be unwound.
+Students of my programs also have reported great success.
 To be successful, however, requires being committed to the process without being attached to the outcome.

 The key is to focus on what your horse CAN do, and strengthen that in as many ways as possible.
 This will give you the necessary hopefulness and positivity while still keeping firmly grounded in reality.